AlbertLindgren/GA_Lindgren_Johannisson/ImageEncryptor/ImageEncryptor/readme.txt

+To install Rice use: gem install rice

-write "ridk enable" in the terminal to use create makefile and use "make".
+write "ridk enable" in the terminal